Britain’s favourite walks: Lake District top 5

 Earlier this year, Britain’s favourite walking routes were revealed in ITV’s ‘Britain’s Favourite Walks: Top 100’.
 Unsurprisingly, the Lake District came out on top with five Lakeland walks featuring in the top 10 and the ever-popular hike up Helvellyn claiming the title of Britain’s favourite walking route.

-In the spirit of National Walking Month, we’ve put together a rundown of these top Lake District walks so you can enjoy a relaxing stroll, or a more challenging ramble, during your next trip to Whitbarrow.
+We’ve put together a rundown of these top Lake District walks so you can enjoy a relaxing stroll, or a more challenging ramble, during your next trip to Whitbarrow.

 Old Man of Coniston